postmanlabs/postman-code-generators/CONTRIBUTING.md

 ### Newman Test

-Newman tests run a fixed collection in [Newman](https://github.com/postmanlabs/newman), and run each request through the corresponding code generator, and execute it through the relevant interpreter.
+Newman tests run a set of fixed collections in [Newman](https://github.com/postmanlabs/newman), and run each request through the corresponding code generator, and execute it through the relevant interpreter.
 The responses from Newman and the language interpreter are compared.
+Currently, there are a set of 3 collections, basicCollection - has a set of some basic requests that every codegen running newman tests has to run, formdataCollection - has requests relating to form-data mode of data transfer and redirectCollection - has requests with follow redirects enabled.
+Apart from basicCollection all other collections may be skipped for running newman tests with valid reasons.

 This mechanism is present in `test/codegen/newman`.
 All you need to run these tests is to call the following function: